CierraST/Practice-Repo-FA2021/flpoly_student.md

 ## Student Name (or name you would preferred to be called)
+Cierra Tate
 ### Fall 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Course Analytic geometry and calculus 1

-- Course 2
+- Course 2 Intro to programming with python

-- Course 3
+- Course 3 Intro to data science

 - Course 4